Society of Saint Pius X: Political

 After Bishop Richard Williamson, the subject of the complaint by the Anti-Defamation League, denied the use of Nazi gas chambers to massacre Jews in a 2009 interview, the superior-general of the society said that if he repeated his denial, he would be expelled.
 His expulsion in 2012 was for refusing to show due respect and obedience to the SSPX authorities and calling on the superior-general to resign.
 A German court convicted Williamson of Holocaust denial.

 French Nazi collaborator and war criminal Paul Touvier was arrested in an SSPX priory.
 The priory's superiors claimed that they had granted him asylum as "an act of charity to a homeless man".
 They claimed no knowledge about the man's background when he first appeared in the priory.
 On his death, in 1996, an SSPX Requiem Mass was offered for his soul, upon his request.

 On 16 October 2013, the society offered to perform a funeral for Nazi war criminal Erich Priebke.
 Priebke, a baptized Protestant, converted post-war with his wife to a form of Catholicism and had his children baptized.
 He rejected the cult of race as a "mistake that led down a path of no return."
 The ceremony did not take place due to protests by some 500 people outside the society's Italian district house in Albano, near Rome.
 The local authorities of the Catholic Church refused him a public funeral, citing a rule of canon law that, unless they gave some signs of repentance before death, a public funeral must be refused to manifest sinners to whom it cannot be granted without public scandal of the faithful.

 Despite controversies surrounding Nazism, the society mentioned that Archbishop Lefebvre's father, René Lefebvre, met his death in the concentration camp at Sonnenburg in February 1944, three years after his arrest by the Gestapo; he died, "his rosary in hand, a victim of Nazi insanity."

-The society is also known for supporting the far-right, nationalist, ultra-conservative political party Civitas in France.
+The SSPX is also known for supporting the far-right, nationalist, ultra-conservative political party Civitas in France (dissolved in 2023).